-You want to help your patients, clients and their families to have conversations and make decisions about end of life, death, and dying.
+You are a health professional or doctor wanting to help your patients, clients and their families have conversations and make decisions about end of life, death, and dying.
+But you haven’t really had alot of training in this.

 Courageous Honesty is what you need first.

 When you are honest and in the moment, you listen more humanely, ask better questions, and align more closely with their needs.
-You can be alongside them with compassion.
+This allows you to feel what is going on for them, as if you are inside their skin.

-Acceptance that this person might die as they lived- in pain, in bitterness, with regrets and there may be nothing you need to do about that.
+Acceptance that they might die as they lived- in pain, in bitterness, with regrets and there may be nothing you need to do about that.

 - Loss of the need to ‘be right’